-7.2 Joiner Work
+7.2 Joinery work

-The standard interior wood is American cherry finished with a rubbed effect varnish.
-The louvered cabinet doors feature a 4-way adjustable hinge to allow easy adjustment for compensate for wood movement.
+The standard interior wood is American cherry.
+The louvered cabinet doors feature a 4-way adjustable hinge to allow easy adjustment to compensate for wood movement.
 All drawers are dove tailed and are installed on sliders.

 All plywood is made with marine grade cores and waterproof glues.
 All main bulkheads are FRP cored structures with cherry veneer faces.
 All trims, fiddles, face frames, kicks and doors are solid cherry and have the backside and end grain cuts sealed.
-All furniture and cabinets constructed with plywood have the end cuts finished with solid stock so they can not absorb water The owner has the option to select the use of Formica upper laminates or other veneers for a lighter effect.
+All furniture and cabinets constructed with plywood have the end cuts finished with solid stock so they cannot absorb water The owner has the option to select the use of Formica upper laminates or other veneers for a lighter effect.
 All end grains are sealed

-Cabin soles are teak and basswood (tongue and groove) and are made from solid stock not veneer.
+Cabin soles are teak and basswood (tongue and groove) and are made from solid stock, not veneer.
 The sole is glued to a structural FRP structure and access panels are provided where required.
 All bilge panels have locks or are fastened securely.